 - 60 Cannon Street, EC4N 6NP (0845 555 1100)

 Michael Schuster is a real wine educator, with over 25 years of experience.
 He teaches courses (six sessions each) for both beginners and advanced wine buffs, based at the offices of fine wine merchants Bordeaux Index, with plenty of wines to be tasted at each session.

-The independent wine supplier Roberson has just launched a wine school in its Kensington shop.
+The independent wine supplier Roberson has a wine school in its Kensington shop.
 Its laid-back courses cater for beginners as well as the more knowledgeable, and there are workshops on individual regions.